Akirix/dev-getting-started/Design Patterns/javascriptPromises.md

 #### What is Callback Hell?

-The cause of callback hell is when people try to write JavaScript in a way where execution happens visually from top to bottom (line by line).
+The cause of callback hell is when one tries to write JavaScript in a way where execution happens visually from top to bottom or line by line.
 When your code looks like a pyramid on its side, that is essentially call back hell.

 Refer to [callbackhell.com](http://callbackhell.com/) for more information.